 Then Google released the Chromebook Pixel, and a second model in 2015 for $999 that rivaled the highest end MacBook Pro from Apple.
 With an aluminum unibody frame, powerful processor, beautiful HD touchscreen and USB Type-C. Making it one of the best Chromebooks money could buy, but still limited in potential.

-Update: Chrome OS 53 started rolling out last night (June 16th) on the developer channel, which is an easy toggle for Chromebook owners.
+Update: Chrome OS 53 started rolling out (June 16th) on the developer channel, which is an easy toggle for Chromebook owners.
 This is the version with support for the Google Play Store.
 The ASUS Chromebook Flip was first, and after the update owners will have the Google Play Store pre-installed and be able to download apps.
 It also arrived for the Chromebook Pixel and a few others.

 When Will Google Play Come to Chrome OS?